 Our real estate department has extensive expertise in the representation of owners and buyers of net leased commercial property.
 In a net lease, all or substantially all of the property expenses (such as property taxes, insurance and maintenance) are paid by the tenant.
 Accordingly, an investment in a property subject to a long term net lease is a relatively passive investment, and buyers of net leased property often purchase such properties outside of their state of residence.
 We have handled net lease property acquisitions in most states.
 When appropriate, we associate with top local counsel in states other than California.

 We have successfully handled over $6 billion in real estate sales, sale-leasebacks, and financings throughout the United States since 1999.
-We have also helped structure or advised clients on Section 467 rental agreements, credit tenant lease financing, off balance sheet financing, residual value financing, and Section 1031 exchanges.
+We have also helped structure or advised clients on Section 467 rental agreements, credit tenant lease financing, off balance sheet financing, residual value financing, and Section 1031 forward and reverse exchanges.

 REPRESENTATIVE NET LEASE TRANSACTIONS